crustio/Crust-Grants-Program/applications/crato.md

 Help us locate your project in the Crust landscape and what problems it tries to solve by answering each of these questions:

 * Where and how does your project fit into the ecosystem?
 We built a centralized Crust account to help users to initiate files orders on Crust, so that we could provide decentralized data storage service on top of our centralized IPFS storage service.
-In a nutshell, we provided simpler interface for users to user crust.
+In a nutshell, we provided simpler interface for users to use crust.
 * What need(s) does your project meet?
 Balanced Storage Service, both centralized and decentralized.
 * Are there any other projects similar to yours in the IPFS/Crust ecosystem?
 Not sure.
   * If so, how is your project different?